dholland-fge/sdf-xarray/CONTRIBUTING.md

 - Link to external functions or tools when possible.

 ### Compiling and adding documentation

+When compiling the documentation for the first time you will need an internet connection in order to download the datasets.

 To build the documentation locally, first install the required packages: